 Schistosomes have a complex lifecycle involving an aquatic snail as an intermediate host and a mammalian definitive host [2].
 In contrast to other trematode species, these parasites are unique in that they exhibit sexual dimorphism, and they thus represent a valuable model for invertebrate conjugal biology research.
 The availability of schistosome transcriptome [6,7] and genome sequences [8-10] for the three major schistosome species, provides a wealth of resources to allow the dissection of gene profiles during development and between the sexes.
 In this respect, a variety of high-throughput techniques have been widely employed in the study of schistosomes, including the use of microarrays [11-16], serial analysis of gene expression (SAGE) [17-19], digital gene expression (DGE) [20], and RNAseq [21,22] with each method presenting distinct advantages and disadvantages.
 These pioneering studies revealed expression patterns and features of developmental-, gender-dependent, tissue-specific, strain-specific and host-associated gene expression within schistosome parasites [11,13,23-25], which have contributed substantially to our understanding of their biology.
 However, SAGE and DGE suffer from quantifying low abundance mRNA transcripts [20], all of which may omit genes responsible for vital functions present within tissue-specific expression.
 This is a particular concern given that schistosomes are multi-cellular organisms.
 The interpretation of DNA microarray results depends on the quality of genetic information contained within the DNA sequences used for probe design.
-The first generation DNA microarrays used for schistosome studies were designed based on EST transcripts, the data obtained from these chips can only provide a compromise interpretation due to the poor annotations of these sequences [11-13].
-To provide comprehensive gene profiles of during development or between sexes of schistosomes, a second generation DNA microarray with a well-curated design of probes based on transcriptomic and genomic sequences is required.
+The first generation DNA microarrays used for schistosome studies were designed based on EST transcripts and the data obtained from these chips only provide a compromise interpretation due to the poor annotation of these sequences [11-13].
+To provide more comprehensive gene profiles during development or between the sexes of schistosomes, a second generation DNA microarray with a well-curated design of probes based on transcriptomic and genomic sequences is required.

 MicroRNAs (miRNAs) are small non-coding RNA molecules, which exert important gene regulatory functions at the post transcriptional level.
 The identification of schistosome miRNAs has been carried out over the past five years using techniques including cloning methods to deep-sequencing.
 Comprehensive miRNA expression profiles within several discrete developmental stages of schistosomes, as well as between different sexes have been presented with high accuracy and coverage [26-31].
 In humans, it has been estimated that miRNAs may regulate the expression of ~60% of the total coding mRNA transcripts [32].
 Plausible regulatory roles in the development and sexual maturation of schistosomes have been suggested for several miRNAs [26,27].
 However, comprehensive functional annotation for individual schistosome miRNAs is still unavailable.
 In silico prediction represents a high-through approach to achieve this objective, but different prediction tools with different scoring criteria, have led to differing outputs with variable false positive and false negative rates.
 Recently, a novel experimental approach, using high-throughput sequencing of RNA isolated by cross-linking and immunoprecipitation (HITS-CLIP), has been used to identify miRNA targets in adult S. japonicum worms, although the results from this study were inconclusive [33].

-a second generation DNA microarray for transcriptomic study of S. japonicum has been created in our lab.
-The chip was constructed based on S. japonicum and S. mansoni genomic and transcriptomic sequences with multiple probes designed against each target sequence (both forward and reverse) [34-36].
+We have constructed a second generation DNA microarray for transcriptomic study of S. japonicum based on S. japonicum and S. mansoni genomic and transcriptomic sequences with multiple probes designed against each target sequence (both forward and reverse) [34-36].
 By employing this powerful microarray printed with the most comprehensive coverage of probes, we focused on the identification of sex-biased expressed genes and predicted potential miRNA targets against these genes.
 The study presents a global view of the expressional and regulatory features of gender-associated genes in S. japonicum, and provides novel insights on schistosome conjugal biology.